Yasmani Grandal Player Props: White Sox vs. Tigers

 Yasmani Grandal At The Plate

-- Grandal is batting .277 with nine doubles, four home runs and 12 walks.
+- Grandal is hitting .269 with nine doubles, four home runs and 12 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.